laumandal/spotify_migrate/README.md

 * You can export everything to csvs using the function `export_library_to_csvs`
 * To limit the media types imported/exported, simply change the list in `media_types.py`

+_If you are are playing around with the additional functionality mentioned above, run `authenticate()` first, which will return the two sets of credentials `sp` (old account) and `sp2` (new account) needed to pass around to the different functions._